 If you don’t give your roaches a constant supply of fresh fruits or vegetables, they will need supplemental water.
 You can provide water in several ways.
-Some common watering methods include water crystals, paper towels, and sponges.
+Some common Dubia roach watering methods include water crystals, paper towels, and sponges.

 To provide water, first find a saucer that all the roaches in the enclosure can access.
 It is very important that the smallest nymphs can reach the water because they are the most vulnerable to dehydration.
 A saucer that all roaches can get to is one with a short rim that they can step over, or one with textured sides they can climb.
 The saucer must retain water without leaking into the substrate below.

 Nutritional Note: If you plan on feeding off all of your roaches within a few weeks, water quality may not be important.
 However, if you keep them longer, you might consider distilled rather than tap water.
 There are a lot of chemicals in tap water and we know very little about their long-term effects on ourselves – let alone insects, reptiles, amphibians, and the like.
 What’s in your water depends on where you live, but a few common chemicals include chlorine, fluoride, pesticides, copper, lead, fertilizers, and prescription drugs.
-We simply avoid all the risks to roaches and herps by using only distilled water in our colonies.
+We simply avoid all the risks to roaches and herps by using distilled water in our colonies.
 Dubia roaches don’t drink a lot so a little will last a long time.
 And again, they can get enough moisture from fruits and vegetables.